Truck Accident Do’s And Don’ts

 Nationally, the Highway Safety Administration reports that approximately 296,000 large trucks were involved in traffic collisions in 2009.
 Although the number of truck crashes in Connecticut is only a margin of these nationwide statistics, all persons should be ready to handle the situation.

 Speaking with an experienced truck accident lawyer can help guide you through the claims process and ensure that you receive the MAXIMUM amount of compensation you are entitled to.
-A Jonathan Perkins Injury Lawyers we are dedicated to fighting for the rights of the injured and can help guide you through the entire litigation process.
+At Jonathan Perkins Injury Lawyers, we are dedicated to fighting for the rights of the injured and can help guide you through the entire litigation process.

-If you prefer to contact us online, fill out the ‘FREE CASE REVIEW’ form located at the top right hand corner of this page and we will review your information right away.
+If you prefer to contact us online, fill out the ‘Free Case Evaluaiton’ form located on this page and we will review your information right away.